enzoevers/LedMatrixDriver/Doc/UsingTheLibrary.md

 WantedBy=sysinit.target
 ```

-In the Raspberry Pi add this file in the `/lib/systemd/system` folder.
+~~On~~ the Raspberry Pi add this file in the `/lib/systemd/system` folder.
 Then to activate for running on startup run:

 ```sh
 sudo systemctl enable myLedMatrixApplication